Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Yes, I fell in love with Miami.
 Such an interesting cultural mix, a cool art scene, amazing music in every direction, and the best urban beaches that I’ve seen in the United States.
 (I would say in the world, but Sydney’s got you beat, Miami.
 Sorry about that.)

 The first thing that struck me about Miami was how dominant the Spanish language was.
-Obviously, I knew that Miami has a huge Latin community, but I assumed it would have a similar feel to Latin neighborhoods like Washington Heights or Corona in New York — salsa music blasting from vegetable stands, tamale sellers on corners, quinceañera dresses in shop windows, loud games of dominoes on the sidewalk.
+Obviously, I knew that Miami has a huge Latin-American community, but I assumed it would have a similar feel to Latinx neighborhoods like Washington Heights or Corona in New York — salsa music blasting from vegetable stands, tamale sellers on corners, quinceañera dresses in shop windows, loud games of dominoes on the sidewalk.

 The second thing I noticed was how ridiculously good-looking people are in Miami.
 People here are hot, dress well, and take care of their bodies.
 The level of grooming is right up there with Italy!
 So many women in crop tops with long hair flying, either perfectly curly or pin-straight.
 Men in tight t-shirts and perfectly cut jeans with haircuts that must have cost a fortune.